Ufungi/Tree-based-taxonomic-assignment/README.md

 This example reproduces the results of Yoo et al. (2022), where genus-level classifications were fully consistent and all but one species-level classification matched the original study. https://www.tandfonline.com/doi/full/10.1080/12298093.2022.2097364

+The `Bacteria/` and `Fungi/` folders contain bacterial and fungal sequences used in the study `Cross-study discovery of functionally distinct core microbes of Tricholoma matsutake`

 ---

 # 3. Configuration